Measuring the evolution of intergalactic gas from z=0 to 5 using the kinematic Sunyaev-Zel'dovich effect: Theory preambles

-where $P(k, z=0)$ indicates the matter power spectrum at present time, and $\alpha$ and $\beta$ run over the kernels $\delta_z$ and $v_z$.
+where $P(k, z=0)$ indicates the matter power spectrum at $z=0$, $\alpha$ and $\beta$ run over the density and velocity kernels $\delta_z$ and $v_z$, respectively, $j_\ell$ and $j'_\ell$ indicate the spherical Bessel function of order $\ell$ and its derivative, and $\Sigma_v=\exp(-k^2\sigma_v^2)$ refers to the suppression of the power spectrum due to small-scale peculiar velocities.
 Throughout this work, we use the publicly available Boltzmann solver {\sc camb} \citep{lewis00} to compute the matter power spectrum.